 1)Don't try something new.

 Seriously.
-There's no reason why you'd need to start from scratch with a completely new approach every time you create blog.
+There's no reason you'd need to start from scratch with a completely new content approach every time you create blog.

 2) Surprise people.